pandacase/pandacase/README.md

 -->

 - 🔭 I’m currently studying on SYSU
-- 🌱 I’m currently learning K8s
+- 🌱 I’m currently learning web
 - 💬 Ask me about ...
 - 📫 How to reach me: panda.sysu@gmail.com